JackPGreen/hazelcast-simulator/README.md

 The order of the IP addresses matters.
 Simulator goes from the top to the bottom and applies the algorithm described above deterministically and always the same way.

-That allows you to fine tune the configuration of the environment.
+That allows you to fine-tune the configuration of the environment.
 Imagine a typical usecase where you want to run the members on more powerful machines (e.g. more CPUs, more memory) and use lighter and cheaper (e.g. in the cloud) machines for the clients.

 Example: Suppose you have available 3 "big" machines `10.0.0.3-10.0.0.5` that you want use for 6 members, two members per machine and you have 4 "light" machines `10.0.1.1-10.0.1.4` that you want to use for 8 clients.
-Following command and `agents.txt` file achieves this setup:
+The following command and `agents.txt` file achieves this setup:

 ```